Disorder Rehabilitation | Codependency Treatment

-Codependence recovery is less common in modern society because unlike other addictions, codependency is encouraged in our world.
+Codependency treatment is less common in modern society because, unlike other addictions, codependency is encouraged in our world.
 The “martyr” is revered and speaking or living in your truth is discouraged.
 Codependency is an epidemic and is at the core of most depression and anxiety disorders.
-When a person does not connect with their authentic self and follow their own heart’s desire, a person will begin to feel resentful, unappreciated, drained and despairing.
-This state of disconnection is so painful, people search out relief through substances, prescription drugs, food, obsessive compulsiveness and a myriad of other dis-empowering behaviors to distract, medicate and numb the bad feelings.
+When a person does not connect with their authentic self and follow their own heart’s desire, a person will begin to feel resentful, unappreciated, drained, and despairing.
+This state of disconnection is so painful, people search out relief through substances, prescription drugs, food, obsessive compulsiveness, and a myriad of other dis-empowering behaviors to distract, medicate, and numb the bad feelings.

 Eventually all the coping mechanisms quit working.
 This is a blessing and an opportunity to make the shift from feeling like a victim to the external world (your spouse’s moods or destructive behaviors, your children’s lives, your job, the stock market etc.) to going within and finding you own inner voice and personal power.
 You can begin to recover and discover your own heart’s desire; your soul’s song; your source of joy and happiness; independent from external circumstances; and find the strength to create the life you want.

-The Sanctuary at Sedona offers a holistic program for codependency recovery regardless of how the crisis is showing up in your life: whether it is physical (disease, illness, weight), emotional (depression, anxiety, addiction), soul (mid-life crisis, lack of purpose, direction or meaning) or spirit (toxic energy patterns, re-occurring disease patterns).
-Our unique recovery program is designed to work simultaneously on healing and integrating the mind, body, soul and spirit.
+The Sanctuary offers an integrated, holistic program for codependency treatment and recovery regardless of how the crisis is showing up in your life: whether it is physical (disease, illness, weight), emotional (depression, anxiety, addiction), soul (mid-life crisis, lack of purpose, direction or meaning), or spirit (toxic energy patterns, re-occurring disease patterns).
+Our unique recovery center in Sedona, AZ implements a program which is designed to work simultaneously on healing and integrating the mind, body, soul, and spirit.

 If you would like to talk with us more about our codependency treatment program or our methods, please contact The Sanctuary at Sedona.